English

 • currentAreaId: the current area ID.

-• When currentAreaIdis0, the target area is a level-1 area, no matter what the value of roomLevel` is.
+• When currentAreaId is 0, the target area is an independent area, no matter what the value of roomLevel is.

-• `If an existing area ID is specified, a sub-area or parent ara is created based on the existing area ID.
+• If currentAreaId is an existing area ID, a sub-area or parent area is created based on the existing area ID.

 The following example shows how to create a sub-area for an existing area.